Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 - How to trigger failover of replication/failover groups and client connections.

 ### What You’ll Need

-Items 2 and 3 below are required to mimic application failover, you can build one or both apps depending upon your use case and comfort.
-If you're comfortable with working with Python, 2nd point might be relevant Or if your use case aligns more with a BI dashboard failover then point 3 might be of more interest.
-You can opt to build both apps too.
-Infact, we recommend you build both apps for broader use case coverage.
-- Account Admin access to two Snowflake accounts deployed in different regions and on different cloud platforms
-- Python installed on local machine to stimulate a python app failover.
+- Python installed on local machine to stimulate a python app failover (Needed for streamlit app).
-- A sigma trial account to stimulate a BI dashboard failover.
+- A Sigma trial account to stimulate a BI dashboard failover (Needed for Sigma BI app).
 - Our source data is based on the TPC-DS benchmark dataset that is shared with all Snowflake accounts by default.
 If you don't see that share, you can create it with below commands.

 ```bash